What is a lung scan?

 A lung scan is a type of nuclear imaging test.
 This means that a tiny amount of a

 radioactive matter is used during the scan.
-The radioactive matter called tracer sends
+The radioactive matter called tracers

-out gamma rays.
-These rays are picked up by the scanner to make a picture of your
+sends out gamma rays.
+These rays are picked up by the scanner to make a picture of

 A lung scan can be a ventilation scan or a perfusion scan.
 A ventilation scan looks